Comparing Cash Back vs. Points or Miles

 An airline or hotel credit card may be a good choice if you have a preferred airline, favorite hotel chain, or travel partner that you use often.
 For instance, if you live near a major hub for a particular airline, getting the corresponding airline credit card to earn miles could make sense.

-The downside is that you may be limited to redeeming your miles for flights through that airline—or hotel nights at that chain.
+The downside is that you may be limited to redeeming your miles for flights only through that airline—or hotel nights at that chain.
 Your rewards’ value may also depend on current travel costs.
 There’s no guarantee that the program won’t change its rules and require more miles or points to redeem your rewards in the future.

 Cash back isn’t specific to a single airline or hotel chain, on the other hand.
-The value of your cash back rewards tends to be easy to calculate, although card issuers could impose rules on their cash back rewards programs that change the final available cash back value.
+The value of your cash back rewards tend to be easy to calculate, although card issuers could impose rules on their cash back rewards programs that change the final available cash back value.
 Cash back rewards do tend to be flexible though, so you may not be limited to company-specific travel with cash back cards.

 Travel card rewards miles vs. cash back